What is a Complaint Log?

 This section tries to summarize incidents of the same nature, and collate them into a major problem.
 Once one is recognized, then the service desk can try and root out the problem and prevent it from recurring.
 These escalations need to be authorized, and this is done in the bottom section of the log.

 How It Fits Into the ITIL Methodology

 Continuous improvement is a cornerstone of the ITIL methodology, and keeping a log of past complaints helps in refraining from repeating them.
-This is a major tool in analysing the major problems of an organization, and allowing the business to grow with the help of the IT services.
+This is a major tool in analyzing the major problems of an organization and allowing the business to grow with the help of the IT services.